-- hallways or lounges. - L. Students must attend all posted community/floor meetings.
-These meetings are held at the beginning and end of each semester, and at other times deemed necessary by a member of the Residence Life staff.
-Notices for community/floor meetings are posted at least 24-hours in advance. - M. Students are not to tamper with, alter, or misuse the College wireless connection or television cable. - N. The College prohibits students from having College-owned property, including, but not limited to, furniture from lounges, in their room or apartment. - O. Fire Safety - All extension cords in use in the residence halls must be U.L. approved and in good condition.
+- All extension cords in use in the residence halls must be U.L. approved and in good condition.
 Students may only use socket multipliers or extension devices with built-in surge protectors. - 2.
 The College prohibits students from using or possessing candles, incense, and kerosene or oil lamps. - The College prohibits students possessing any electrical appliances that contain an open heating element including, but not limited to, open-coil space heaters, hot plates, and toaster ovens. - 4.
 The College prohibits students from possessing flammable materials, including, but not limited to, gasoline, kerosene, lighter fluid, and fireworks. - 5.
 Causing false alarms including, but not limited to, fire alarms, bomb threats, or any false emergency. - 6.
-Hover boards or similar items may not be possessed in any facility that includes a College operated student housing. - P. Students must follow all instructions issued by Residence Life staff regarding residence hall opening and closing times, as well as student responsibilities regarding room condition (cleanliness, emptying trash, unplugging electrical units, turning off lights, etc.). - Q. Students may not hinder or attempt to hinder entrance to or exit from any room by altering doors, locking, or blocking a doorway. - R. Students and their Guests may not possess items that promote binge drinking; e.g., beer bongs or beer pong tables. - S. Students are not permitted to use emergency exit doors, except in cases of emergency. - A. Hazing, Pledging, and Related Behaviors Policy (see AntiHazing, Pledging, and Related Behaviors Policy) The College strictly prohibits hazing in any form, including physical or mental.
-The College prohibits any student organization, group, or team from conducting any pledging, prospective member, conditional member, or member activity that is implicitly or explicitly a condition of participation in the student organization, club, or team. - B. The College prohibits any hazing activity in accordance with the College's policy on Hazing, Pledging, and Related Behavior's Policy, the laws of the Commonwealth of Pennsylvania and local jurisdictions. - XI.
-Solicitation (see Solicitation, Advertising, and Posting policy) - A. The College prohibits solicitation on campus unless the student or organization receives permission in advance from the Office of Events and Scheduling. - B. The College also prohibits solicitation on residential floors of the residence halls and in all College apartment facilities. - XII.
-Sexual Misconduct (see Sexual Misconduct Policy for Definitions and Procedures) - A. Sexual harassment is a serious violation to the dignity of another person.
+Hover boards or similar items may not be possessed in any facility that includes a College operated student housing. - P. Students must follow all instructions issued by Residence Life staff regarding residence hall opening and closing times, as well as student responsibilities regarding room condition (cleanliness, emptying trash, unplugging electrical units, turning off lights, etc.). - Q. Students may not hinder or attempt to hinder entrance to or exit from any room by altering doors, locking, or blocking a doorway. - R. Students and their Guests may not possess items that promote binge drinking, e.g., beer bongs or beer pong tables. - S. Students are not permitted to use emergency exit doors, except in cases of emergency. - A. Hazing, Pledging, and Related Behaviors Policy (see Antihazing, Pledging, and Related Behaviors Policy) The College strictly prohibits hazing in any form, including physical or mental.
+The College prohibits any student organization, group, or team from conducting any pledging, prospective member, conditional member, or member activity that is implicitly or explicitly a condition of participation in the student organization, club, or team. - B. The College prohibits any hazing activity in accordance with the College's policy on Hazing, Pledging, and Related Behavior's Policy, the laws of the Commonwealth of Pennsylvania and local jurisdictions.

+XI.
+Solicitation (see Solicitation, Advertising, and Posting policy)

+- A. The College prohibits solicitation on campus unless the student or organization receives permission in advance from the Office of Events and Scheduling. - B. The College also prohibits solicitation on residential floors of the residence halls and in all College apartment facilities.

+XII.
+Sexual Misconduct (see Sexual Misconduct Policy for Definitions and Adjudication Procedures)

+- A. Sexual harassment is a serious violation to the dignity of another person.
 Students are subject to the College policy on sexual harassment. - B. Sexual assault, including acquaintance or date rape, is contrary to College policy and the laws of this Commonwealth.
 The victim is encouraged to pursue these cases through the College and/or in the Courts of the Commonwealth of Pennsylvania.